 - (i) Attendance at Jury meetings is compulsory for Jury members, except for special reasons such as illness or emergencies.
-In such cases the Jury President may accept an eligible replacement nominated by the Jury member concerned. - (ii) Jury meetings are to be conducted in accordance with the FAI International Jury Members Handbook. - (iii) Decisions by the Jury shall be reached by simple majority.
+In such cases the Jury President may accept an eligible replacement nominated by the Jury member concerned. - Jury meetings are to be conducted in accordance with the FAI Jury Guidelines. - (iii) Decisions by the Jury shall be reached by simple majority.
 The President of the Jury shall report the details of any protest to FAI. - e.
 Dissolution of the International JuryThe Jury shall only cease its functions after it has given its decision on all protests that have been correctly made.
 If no protests are outstanding it shall not cease its functions until the time limit set for the receipt of protests following the last task.
-The last action of the Jury is to approve the competition results of the Championships and declare the Championships valid, providing they have been conducted in accordance with the rules and the decisions of the Jury.
+The last action of the Jury is to approve the competition results of the Championships and declare the Championships valid, providing they have been conducted in accordance with the rules and the decisions of the Jury. - f.
+IGC is responsible for the travel and living expenses of the Jury President or any IGC Official acting as Jury President.
+Expenses of other on-site Jury Members are the responsibility of the Organisers.